 But certain things don’t change.
-Nothing kills unwanted plants better than getting down on your hands and knees and pulling the damn things out.
+When it comes to getting rid of unwanted plants, nothing’s more effective than getting down on your hands and knees and pulling the damn things out.

-In this article I’m going to take a look at some of the best manual weeders on the market.
-I’ll also offer some general buying advice as well as tips for distinguishing between the different models available.
-Let’s dive in…
+In this article, I’m going look at some of the best manual weeders on the market.
+I’ll also offer a little general buying advice along with tips for choosing from the array of different models available.
+Let’s dig in.